Strong Prices Realized in Cohasco Auction

 And over 720 other items in 35 different specialties.

-Cohasco's next Mail/Phone/Fax/Internet Auction is planned for early 2002, the firm's 56th year.
+Cohasco's next Mail/Phone/Fax/Internet Auction is planned for 2020, the firm's 56th year.

 Keen competition